just-ai/jaicf-kotlin/gradle-plugins/jaicp-build-plugin/README.md

 The plugin uses the `shadowJar` task for building a `.jar` file, so if you want to customize your `.jar` file that will run in _JAICP Cloud_, you should just configure the `shadowJar` task.

-**Note:** `archiveFileName` and `destinationDirectory` of the `shadowJar` task will be reconfigured during the `jaicpBuild` task execution, but will remain unchanged if the `jaicpBuild` isn't called, so you can use custom values for this properties for local `shadowJar` builds.

 ```kotlin
 tasks.withType<ShadowJar> {
     configurations = listOf(project.configurations.compile.get())